eternale88/eternale88.github.io/README.md

 ## Synopsis

-My portfolio website built with HTML5, CSS3 with SCSS as a SASS preprocessor, and vanilla JavaScript
+My portfolio website built with HTML5, CSS3 with SCSS as a SASS preprocessor, and vanilla JavaScript.

 ## Motivation

-To better reflect my growing frontend skills, who I am as a developer and a person, and provide a host for my future projects
+To show who I am and connect with my clients - who I am as a developer and a person, and provide a host for my future projects

 ## Installation